ccdc-opensource/collaboration-bestcsp-experimental-data/Benzophenone/Enthalpy_of_fusion/README.md

 # Format

-Template file for recording Enthalpy of Formation Experimental data.
+Template file for recording Enthalpy of Fusion experimental data.
 It is expected that data that is contributed without a publication will attempt to follow the protocol established by WG2 at the Zagreb meeting, with important deviations noted.
 The file (csv) contains several columns: